The Issue

 The Project

-The action focuses on youth skills development and training, targeting 2,430 youth aged 16-30 in Uganda.
-The training will benefit 1,350 youth, 150 per district, while 1,080 youth will benefit from advocacy training, with 54 youth groups per district.
-The goal is to involve young people in public affairs.
+The project aimed to empower 2,430 youth in Uganda’s Karamoja sub-region through increased participation in policy, sustainable income generation, and life skills training across nine districts.
+It focused on youth skills development and training, targeting 2,430 youth aged 16-30 in Uganda.
+The training aimed to benefit 1,350 youth, 150 per district, while 1,080 youth would benefit from advocacy training, with 54 youth groups per district.
+The goal was to involve young people in public affairs.

 By obtaining essential skills and gaining access to respectable job opportunities, Karamoja youth may sustain their economic livelihoods while also contributing to peace and security.
-Multi-sector cooperation will give them the confidence to speak up and engage in public affairs.
+Multi-sector cooperation gives them the confidence to speak up and engage in public affairs.

 The Change

-This action creates skilled youth who can participate in policy, decision-making, and development processes.
-Consortium partners will increase access to decent work opportunities, strengthen rights, voice, and advocacy, and strengthen linkages between youth, youth groups and the private sector.
-Innovative multi-sector partnerships will further strengthen these partnerships.
+The project created skilled youth who are able to participate in policy, decision-making, and development processes.
+Consortium partners increased access to decent work opportunities, strengthened rights, voice, and advocacy, and strengthened linkages between youth, youth groups and the private sector.
+Innovative multi-sector partnerships further strengthened these partnerships.

-The economic impact of skilling and training youth will increase opportunities for vocational training, apprenticeships, and employment in various sectors, supporting sustainable income generation, reducing youth unemployment and poverty, and generating disposable income in local communities and districts, thereby reducing poverty and unemployment.
+The economic impact of skilling and training youth increased opportunities for vocational training, apprenticeships, and employment in various sectors, supporting sustainable income generation, reducing youth unemployment and poverty, and generating disposable income in local communities and districts, thereby reducing poverty and unemployment.

-The youth will enhance their social networks and capital through youth organizations and better connections to external opportunities.
-They will also strengthen their social cohesion and organization through governance and finance skills training, advocacy, and financial inclusion through VSLA efforts.
-This will increase their chances of accessing government and private sector opportunities, reduce youth idleness and crime, and promote training, apprenticeships, and self-employment.
+The youth enhanced their social networks and capital through youth organizations and better connections to external opportunities.
+They also strengthened their social cohesion and organization through governance and finance skills training, advocacy, and financial inclusion through VSLA efforts.
+This increased their chances of accessing government and private sector opportunities, reduced youth idleness and crime, and promoted training, apprenticeships, and self-employment.

 Technichal Explainer

-The action aims to popularize and push for the implementation of youth policies like the National Youth Policy and BVET and TVET policies at the district level.
-It will involve discussions among various stakeholders, including youth, youth organisations, the private sector, and community leaders.
-This information will be crucial for policy evaluation and review, particularly within the Ministry of Education and Sports.
+The action aimed to popularize and push for the implementation of youth policies like the National Youth Policy and BVET and TVET policies at the district level.
+It involved discussions among various stakeholders, including youth, youth organisations, the private sector, and community leaders.
+This information was crucial for policy evaluation and review, particularly within the Ministry of Education and Sports.

 The Results